Why join the Speaker Sisterhood?

 Learn about – and practice – the art of persuasion.
 Maybe you want to promote a candidate, support a cause, or convince your city council to change parking rules?
 We’ll show you how to change hearts and minds.

 Humor can be a powerful tool to get audiences to engage and bond with you.
 In this section, you’ll learn how and where to add humor to your talks in authentic way.
 And don’t worry, you don’t need to be “naturally funny” to make people laugh.

 Now that you are comfortable at the front of the room, learn how to engage the audience with you and each other.
 You’ll learn how to get the audience to interact with each other, how to give instructions, debrief a discussion, and handle those Q&A sessions.

 Adventures in Visual Aids

 Sometimes it’s just you up there, and sometimes you’ve got “stuff” with you at the front of the room.
-In this section, you’ll learn to master props, flip charts, slides and notes gracefully and effectively.
+In this section, you’ll learn to master props, flip charts, slides, and notes gracefully and effectively.
 Even all at once!

 Adventures in Movement and Gesture

-In this section, you’ll learn how to use eye contact, gestures, movement to reinforce your message, not distract from it.
+In this section, you’ll learn how to use eye contact, gestures, and movement to reinforce your message, not distract from it.
 You’ll discover what works best for you and your talk and what feels right.
 It’s not about some “rules,” it’s about seeing your body as an ally!